Two students stumble upon an old Indian burial grounds

 He saw the mound off to his left.
 "Almost there," he told himself.
 "Almost there."

-With a heavy and worn-out sigh, he crawled to the entrance.
+With a worn-out sigh, he crawled to the entrance.
 "It's over," he said aloud.
 "It's over."

 As his head cleared the entryway, something seized his legs from behind and savagely pulled him back in.

 In an old Indian burial grounds hidden in the Cascades stands two newly built platforms.
-A body lies upon each, freshly wrapped in deer hides and wool blankets.
+A body lies upon each tightly wrapped in wool blankets.
 Beneath each scaffold lies the warrior's personal belongings.
 Under one is an ancient handmade knife, and under the other is a shiny, metallic flashlight.